BioSystemsUM/DeepMol/docs/deepmol_docs/loaders.md

 The SDFLoader class can be used to load data from SDF files.
 It accepts the following arguments:
 - dataset_path: path to the SDF file (mandatory)
-- id_field: name of the field with the molecules' ids (optional)
+- id_field: name of the field with the molecules' identifier (optional, if not provided, an arbitrary, unique identifier will be assigned to each molecule)
 - labels_fields: list with the name(s) of the field(s) of the label(s) (optional)
 - features_fields: list with the name(s) of the field(s) of the feature(s) (optional)
 - shard_size: if you don't want to load the entire data you can define a number of rows to read (optional)
-- mode: mode of the dataset, it can be 'classification', 'regression' and 'multitask'. 'auto' will try to automatically infer the mode. (optional)
+- mode: mode of the dataset, it can be 'classification', 'regression' and list of tasks for multitask ML, e.g. ['classification', 'classification'] when the two labels are for classification. 'auto' will try to automatically infer the mode. (optional)

 To create the dataset you can use the create_dataset method.
-It accepts the same arguments as pandas.read_csv().

 ```python
 from deepmol.loaders import SDFLoader